chrisinoakland/chrisinoakland.github.io/_posts/2020-12-06-project-1-titanic-crew-member-survival-data.md

 _What would you have liked to have gone better?_

-I with that there was more time to get the project done.
+I wish that there was more time to get the project done.
 These are pretty tight deadlines, but that’s okay.

 _What did you think of James Cameron’s movie, Titanic?_